 Alex, a native to Denver, Colorado

-8U Advanced Coordinator
+8U Advanced 1 and 2 On-Ice Coordinator

 Coach Matt was born and raised in Colorado, where he began playing hockey in 1999 for the Arapahoe Warriors.
 He played 2 seasons of Midget A. After high school, Matt continued to play hockey in several adult leagues.
 In 2012 he got married to the love of his life, Katie, and they had 2 boys, Ollie and Tobie.
 It was after having his sons that Matt’s love for Hockey grew.
 He went from casually helping out on the ice during station-based practices to very quickly being head/lead coach and running practices at both the 8U and 10U level.
 As a USA Hockey Certified Coach who has worked with players in AYHL U8 at all levels, Matt brings a wealth of knowledge and an adaptability for coaching the players he has to the best of their potential.
 He believes in fundamentals and fair play.
 Coach Matt is excited to join the lead coach staff this season and work with the advanced division players.